Florida is the perfect vacation destination for anyone who loves sunshine, beaches, theme parks, Everglades, or all of the above!

 Location is always important.
 But, it is especially when you're trying to book a hotel in a large city with varying attractions sprinkled throughout.

 Obviously, the hotels with the best shuttle services to the parks are the ones owned by the theme parks.
-Disney’s hotels offer shuttles every 5-10 minutes!
+Disney's hotels offer shuttles about every10 minutes!
 Their shuttles will take you to any of their theme parks, water parks, and even Disney Springs!

 Also, Disney's shuttles run from the parks a while after they close, meaning that you can enjoy every last magical minute without worrying about missing your shuttle back to the hotel.